digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Pipelines

-A Tekton pipeline is used to organize your Tekton tasks and orchestrate the CI flow.
+A Tekton Pipeline is used to organize your Tekton tasks and orchestrate the CI flow.
 A Pipeline specifies one or more Tasks in the desired order of execution.
 You can embed tasks in a pipeline directly, or reference them from external manifest files.
 By using references, you create task definitions in separate manifest files, and have them reused across different pipelines.
 This method is encouraged because it avoids code or configuration duplication, and promotes `code reuse` (or configuration reuse).
 Thus, tasks act as objects (with inputs and outputs) that can be reused (and instantiated) across your pipelines.
 You can create dedicated pipelines to test, or build and deploy your applications code.

 Pipeline definitions are composed of (most important are highlighted):